upasadena/interactive-cyoa-tutorial/docs/basics/index.md

 with ++ctrl+f++ / ++cmd+f++, as it allows you an overview of your entire project without having to open all rows and objects.

-You can use this to find the ID of an Object using its title, and vice versa.
+You can use this to find the ID of an Object using its title and vice versa.

 ![](../images/0m_id_title_list.png)